 O’Brien Law Firm achieves settlement of $1.4 million claim for unpaid sales commissions

-On April 16, 2021, the federal judge issued a legal ruling agreeing with the O’Brien Law Firm’s arguments that the sales reps’ original commission plan applied, essentially finding in favor of O’Brien’s clients on 80% of their case, and leaving the remaining 20% for the jury’s determination at a July 2021 trial.
-Before that trial, the sales reps and the company settled the claim on confidential terms.
+On April 16, 2021, the federal judge issued a legal ruling agreeing with the O’Brien Law Firm’s arguments that the sales reps’ original commission plan applied, essentially finding in favor of O’Brien’s clients on perhaps 80% of their case, leaving the remaining 20% for the jury’s determination at a July 2021 trial.
+Before that trial, the sales reps and the company settled their claims on confidential terms.

 Commission agreements can be complicated, and the employer’s legal obligations can depend substantially on the details of the situation and the specific words used in the commission plan.
 If you have any questions about whether your employer had a right to refuse to pay you a full sales commission, contact the O’Brien Law Firm today.